josephlimtech/linkedin-profile-scraper-api/README.md

 LinkedIn profile scraper using Puppeteer headless browser.
 So you can use it on a server.
 Returns structured data in JSON format.

 ## Getting started
 In order to scrape LinkedIn profiles, we need to make sure the scraper is logged in into LinkedIn.
 For that you need to find your account's session cookie.
-I suggest creating a new account on LinkedIn and enable all the privacy options so people don't see you visiting their profiles.
+I suggest creating a new account on LinkedIn and enable all the privacy options so people don't see you visiting their profiles when using the scraper.

 ### Setup
 1. Use your browser to signin into LinkedIn with the account you want to use for scraping.
-2. After login, ppen your browser's Dev Tools and find the cookie with the name `li_at`.
+2. After login, open your browser's Dev Tools and find the cookie with the name `li_at`.
 Remember the value of that cookie.
 3. Create a `.env` file in the root of this project
 4. Fill it with `LINKEDIN_SESSION_COOKIE_VALUE="the_value_from_step_2"`